 The internal structure of rack servers rarely presents surprises.
 The model under consideration is no exception.
 In the front of the case are disk bays and a backplane.
 Behind them is a fan unit, which contains four large 8056 format fans, of course, with support for quick replacement, as well as adjustment and control of revolutions.
 Next comes the main motherboard with two sockets for processors and thirty-two slots for RAM.

-Heatsinks of a special shape with heat pipes are installed on the processors, and on top of them is an air duct for distributing air flows.
-We remember that very powerful processors can be used here, so proper cooling is necessary for stable server operation.
-At the rear of the case are compartments for expansion cards and power supplies.
+The processors are equipped with special-shaped radiators with heat pipes and on top of them – an air duct for distributing air flows.
+We remember that you can use very powerful processors here, so proper cooling is necessary for stable server operation.
+In the rear of the case are compartments for expansion cards and power supplies.

 A feature of the platform is the ability to choose the configuration of expansion cards and additional disk bays.
 In particular, two slots above the power supplies can be either a place for half-height expansion cards or used to install disk drives.